bvr/bvr.github.io/_posts/2023-03-26-photo-organization.md

   - DSLR
   - jhead
 ---
-This is summary of my digital photographic workflow and ways for photo organization.
-The system developed during last 20 years, so it would be good to explain my photo background.
-My most common subject is capturing my trips, which is mostly countryside, preferably mountains if I can help it.
+This post is summary of my digital photography workflow and my ways for photo organization.
+It is a system developed during last 20 years.
+It would be good to explain my photo background first.
+My most common subject is capturing traveling trips, people in countryside, preferably mountains if I can help it.

 ![Vysoke Tatry](/img/tatry.jpg)
 *The picture above is taken in Slovakia mountains called Vysoke Tatry (High Tatras).*

 ## Early days

 I've been taking photos since I was small.
-Back then, I used 35mm film with full-manual cameras that were usually East Germany made, like those [Praktica][1] SLR.
-The usual process was rather slow, you needed to finish your cassette with 24 or 36 frames and let it develop.
-This was not too much fun, but when digital started to be usable, I quickly jumped that train and bought initially [Cannon A40][2] with 2 megapixel resolution.
+Back then, I used 35mm film with full-manual cameras that were usually East Germany made, like [Praktica][1] SLR.
+The usual process was slow, you needed to finish your cassette with 24 or 36 frames and let it develop.
+This was not much fun, so when digital started to be usable, I quickly jumped that train and bought initially [Cannon A40][2] with 2 megapixel resolution.
 It is laughable these days, but back then it was great camera and I took tens of thousands pictures with it and learned a ton about photography that way.

 ![Canon A40](/img/canon-a40.jpg)

-In the meantime Canon came with its affordable Rebel DSLR and shortly after Nikon came with its [D70][3].
+In the meantime Canon came with its first affordable DSLR (Canon Digital Rebel) and shortly after Nikon came with its [D70][3].
 I was able to save some money and bought it along with standard 18-70 mm lens.
 This was huge step forward and I stayed with Nikon since then.
-Over the time I got some additional lenses, a flash, tripod and other tools.
+Over the time I got some additional lenses, a flash, and a tripod.
 The DSLR experience is something that is hard to convey, but it is wonderful as a photographic tool.
 Every function is quickly accessible on external buttons, viewfinder is bright and clear, providing great control on depth of field, focus and camera settings.

 ![Nikon D70](/img/nikon-d70.jpg)

 ## Current equipment

 Last iteration of Nikon DSLR I currently use is **Nikon D7200** camera.
 Over last cameras it has much better 24 megapixel sensor, even better viewfinder, great sport modes with fast focusing and wonderful image quality.
-Controls are taken from higher level cameras, while keeping similar philosophy of usage.
+Controls are taken from higher-level cameras, while keeping similar philosophy of usage.

 ![Nikon D7200](/img/nikon-d7200.jpg)